Kent Dentist Office

 Who needs a dental bone graft?

-- Are getting a tooth pulled.
+- Are having a tooth out.

 How common are dental bone grafts?